(The TMI Version)

-One cloudy day in 1989, back when the Web was just a twinkle in Tim Berners-Lee‘s eye, on my early morning train ride to work in Center City Philadelphia, I was reading materials that had come with my brand new Apple Macintosh.
-I came across an extremely intriguing new term, the hyperlink.
-I was immediately struck by a vision of documentation freed from the shackles of numbered hard copy pages and tables of contents.
-Such a manual could be viewed on a computer, and “hyperlinked” words or phrases could take the reader to supplementary information elsewhere in the manual (and beyond? ? ?).
-When I got to work, I raced in to my boss’ office to share this blazing epiphany.
+In a lightning bolt, I could see a new world in documentation – documentation freed from the drudgery of numbered hard copy pages, indexes and tables of contents.
+Such a manual would be viewable on a computer, and hyperlinked words or phrases would take the reader to supplementary information elsewhere in the manual (and beyond? ? ?) in a click of the mouse.
+When I got to work, I raced into my boss’ office to share this blazing epiphany.
 She mulled for a moment, then said, “Neat idea, Susan, but a little far-fetched for our needs.”

 In April 2007, Wild Blue Pixel was born.